 As social movements evolved and entered more digital and online public spaces, Communication researchers outside of rhetoric turned their focus to these new types of social movements.
 More recently, social media outlets such as Reddit, Twitter, and Facebook have provided scholars with an opportunity to examine the proliferation of social movements in the digital sphere.

 As a “scholar of critical race, feminist, and disability studies,” Dr. Bailey’s work “focuses on marginalized groups’ use of digital media to promote social justice” (Moya Bailey, n.d.).
-Dr. Bailey is currently an Assistant Professor in the Department of Cultures, Societies, and Global Studies and Women’s, Gender, and Sexuality Studies at Northeastern University.
+Dr. Bailey is currently an Associate Professor in the Department of Communication Studies at Northwestern University.
 Dr. Bailey’s work extends beyond the academic sphere, contributing to the Allied Media Conference and serving as the “digital alchemist” for the Octavia E. Butler Legacy Network.
 You can read more about Dr. Bailey here.